 CRIAC Relief Programs Emergency Rulemaking

-DOEE invites the public to present information and comments regarding the Emergency Rulemaking.
+DOEE invites the public to present information and comments regarding the Emergency Rulemaking (also attached below).
 Comments clearly marked “CRIAC Relief Program” may be hand delivered or mailed to the DOEE 1200 First Street NE, 5th Floor.
 You may also submit comments via by email with a subject line of “CRIAC Relief Program” to [email protected]

 DOEE is hosting a public hearing to present on the Emergency Rulemaking, establishing the relief program.